-Based on the 9,270 compliance inspections NMED conducted in FY23, the figure below shows compliance levels across various programs compared to the performance target of 85% compliance.
-Five program areas fell below the target (depicted in red) and three program areas exceeded the target (depicted in green).
+The figure below shows compliance levels in programs across the Department compared to the performance target.
+Three program areas fell below the target (depicted in red) and five program areas exceeded the target (depicted in green).

-Percent of Inspections Showing Compliance, by
+Percent of Inspections Showing Compliance, by Program